mennolui/wp-foyer/README.txt

 = Can I use a Raspberry Pi mini-computer for my digital sign? = Sure!
 Be aware that transitions and video playback on the Pi will be very choppy though, if they work at all.
 Use the 'No transition' setting for channels, don't add videos, and your Raspberry Pi digital sign will be fine.

-I can recommend installing the paid version of [Raspberry Digital Signage](http://www.binaryemotions.com/digital-signage/raspberry-digital-signage/) as operating system on the SD card of a Raspberry Pi 3 Model B. Just power up your Pi, enter the URL of your Foyer display when asked, and you'll have an instant digital sign each time you power up.
+I can recommend installing the paid version of [Raspberry Digital Signage](https://www.binaryemotions.com/digital-signage/raspberry-digital-signage/) as operating system on the SD card of a Raspberry Pi 3 or higher.
+Just power up your Pi, enter the URL of your Foyer display when asked, and you'll have an instant digital sign each time you power up.

 = Can I use an Android mini-computer or tablet for my digital sign? = Absolutely!
 Transitions and video playback should be smooth, of course depending on the hardware used.

+I can recommend installing the free [Fully Kiosk Browser & App Lockdown](https://play.google.com/store/apps/details?id=de.ozerov.fully) app on your Android device.
+Use this app instead of the default Chrome browser.
+Just enter the URL of your Foyer display when asked, and you'll have an instant full screen digital sign each time you power up the device.
+This app also makes sure nobody can interact with the screen - handy for tablets - and avoids display sleep.
+You might want to use hardware that supports auto power-on after power outage.

-To set up your digital sign with the Chrome browser: Open your display URL in Chrome and tap 'Add to Home screen' from the Chrome menu.
+The default Chrome browser will also work, but without the benefits mentioned above.
+Open your Foyer display URL in Chrome and tap 'Add to Home screen' from the Chrome menu.
 A shortcut will be added to your Home screen.
 When you launch this shortcut your display will be shown full screen.

-You might want to use hardware that supports auto power-on after power outage.
-And you might want to use a Kiosk and Lockdown app, to make sure your display will launch when Android starts.
-And for tablets to make sure nobody can interact with the screen, and to avoid display sleep.

 = Landscape or portrait? =
 You choose!
 Install your digital sign the way you prefer.
 Foyer will follow.
 Slide templates are designed to work in both landscape and portrait mode.
 Only the background image will be cropped differently, of course.